Hands up if you've ever learnt a new language?

 If, when I'd been looking for a way to learn Italian, I'd come across a product which promised to have me fluent and speaking like a local in 30 days, would I have believed it?
 No!
 Not only do I know from previous learning experiences that this is impossible but it sounds ridiculously far fetched as I'm sure it does to you.

 So why do we believe the juice diet promises and the skinny coffee cures?
-Sustainable, healthy weight loss in just 30 days?
+Sustainable, habits in just 30 days?
 Say it again.
 Say it out loud.
 Say it and really hear it.
 Really?
 Come on, when you really think about it, you know it's impossible.
-Because you know that sustainable health requires you to learn, gain knowledge, develop new skills, repeat habits and behaviours, challenge yourself, remain disciplined with your new routines, learn from your mistakes and to practise again and again until you've got it right.
+Because you know that sustainable change requires you to learn, gain knowledge, develop new skills, repeat habits and behaviours, and to practise again and again until you've got it right.
 In just the same way, learning a language requires you to repeat, practise and progress over time.

 There's no end point